ihcsim/promdump/README.md

 Q: The `promdump meta` subcommand shows that the time range of the restored persistent data blocks is different from the ones I specified.

-A: This isn't a way to fetch partial data blocks from the TSDB.
+A: There isn't a way to fetch partial data blocks from the TSDB.
 If the time range you specified spans across multiple data blocks, then all of them need to be retrieved.
 The amount of excessive data retrieved is dependent on the span of the data blocks.